 Similarly, Indexes are also the benchmarks that actively managed mutual funds use as bases.
-The exchange traded funds follow the MSCI indexes while the mutual funds try to outperform them by picking better stocks.
+The exchange-traded funds follow the MSCI indexes.
+Managed mutual funds try to outperform them by picking better stocks.

-For that reason, these indexes have the power to change the market.
-When this happens, all the ETFs and mutual funds that track the index must buy and sell the same stocks.
-Stocks that are added to the index usually find their share prices rising while the opposite happens to stocks that are dropped from an Index.
+For that reason, MSCI indexes have the power to change the market.
+When an index is rebalanced, all the ETFs and mutual funds that track it must buy and sell the same stocks.
+Stocks that are added to the index usually find their share prices rising.
+Tthe opposite happens to stocks that are dropped from an index.

 MSCI Emerging Market Index

-The Emerging Market index tracks the performance of stock markets in the following 23 developing countries: Brazil, Chile, China, Colombia, Czech Republic, Egypt, Greece, Hungary, India, Indonesia, Korea, Malaysia, Mexico, Peru, Philippines, Poland, Qatar, Russia, South Africa, Taiwan, Thailand, Turkey, and United Arab Emirates.
+The Emerging Markets Index tracks the performance of stock markets in the following 24 developing countries: Brazil, Chile, China, Colombia, Czech Republic, Egypt, Greece, Hungary, India, Indonesia, Korea, Malaysia, Mexico, Pakistan, Peru, Philippines, Poland, Qatar, Russia, South Africa, Taiwan, Thailand, Turkey, and United Arab Emirates.

 MSCI Frontier Markets Index

-The following frontier countries are in their own standalone country indexes, and aren't included in the MSCI Frontier Market Index: MSCI Bosnia and Herzegovina, MSCI Botswana, MSCI Ghana, MSCI Jamaica, MSCI Trinidad & Tobago, and MSCI Zimbabwe.
-MSCI Saudi Arabia is also included in the Gulf Cooperation Council Country Index.
+The following 10 frontier countries are in their own standalone country indexes.
+They aren't included in the Frontier Market Index: Bosnia and Herzegovina, Botswana, Bulgaria, Ghana, Jamaica, Palestine, Panama, Trinidad & Tobago, Ukraine, and Zimbabwe.

 MSCI EAFE Index